Creamen/git-sensible/README.md

 Along with many other authors, Chris Beams has a [monstrous](http://chris.beams.io/posts/git-commit/) blog post on everything you need to know, but here's some important pointers:

-* Use the present tense imperative in the subject line
+* Use a present tense imperative in the subject line

-    It's somewhat difficult to understand why one wouldn't use "Fixed a bug" as a commit message here's a oneliner you can recite to yourself:

-    While you *did* type code and are likely *doing* something, each commit *does something*, so it's illogical to place that commit in the past tense.

-    Ultimately, you will always be manipulating commits through rebasing, so it becomes very confusing when a developer has to pretend everything was 'done' in the past.
+* Keep the subject line under 50 chars, and the body under 80
+    - Keep any logs (shortlog, --oneline) within one line
 * Use the body to give a greater context and in-depth explanation
+* For issues, you can close an issue directly using a [keyword](https://help.github.com/articles/closing-issues-via-commit-messages/)

+### Commit with ease

+### Make atomic commits